What 2G/3G cellular shutdowns mean for your IoT connectivity and IoT device

 Mesh network

-Local mesh networks can bring new opportunities and value for companies when replacing 2G and 3G gateway devices.
+Local IoT mesh networks can bring new opportunities and value for companies when replacing 2G and 3G gateway devices.
 While there is still a need for a gateway device for cellular connection, mesh networks offer the possibility of data harvesting around the gateway.
 This data can provide valuable insights and opportunities for analysis, allowing companies to make informed decisions and improve their operations.
 Overall, the emergence of local mesh networks provides an exciting new technology for companies seeking to replace their outdated 2G and 3G gateway devices.

 Summary